 |PHYS 255||Vibrations & Waves||Burnaby||Frolov||TA||Tutorial||1||4.17|

 |PHYS 385||Quantum Mechanics||Burnaby||Herbut||TA||Marking only||1||2.00-3.00|

 |PHYS 465||Solid State Physics||Burnaby

 TA Appointment Process

-All applicants should apply by submitting the on-line Physics TA application form by the application deadline date (November 7th, 2017 for positions in the Spring 2018 term).
+All applicants should apply by submitting the on-line Physics TA application form by the application deadline date (July 9th, 2018 for positions in the Fall 2018 term).
 Note that applicants who are not SFU Physics graduate students must upload a CV, academic transcripts showing all physics courses completed, and a schedule of availability in order for their applications to be considered complete.

 TAs MUST BE AVAILABLE FOR THE FULL TERM OF APPOINTMENT.
-Appointment dates for the Spring 2018 term are January 2 through April 27, 2017.
+Appointment dates for the Fall 2018 term are August 30th through December 20th, 2018.